axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 ^
 # Post-Notes
 - **Gatherings are intentional hangouts.**
-* "One woman shared her mother's words on her deathbed: "I spent 90 percent of my time worrying about things that didn't matter.
+* <a name="^worrying-about-things"></a>"One woman shared her mother's words on her deathbed: "I spent 90 percent of my time worrying about things that didn't matter.
 Don't do that.""